• Skip to secondary menu

 DIY Chicken Coop Plans and tutorial

-ALL FOUR WALLS ARE BUILT!!
+ALL FOUR CHICKEN COOP WALLS ARE BUILT!!
 WOOHOO!!

-Setting the Frame
+Setting the Frame of the Chicken Coop

 At this point, before setting the walls, I sealed the bottom of all the 2x4s that would be touching the ground and attached hardware cloth with screws to the bottoms so that no animals could dig under the coop!